system76/docs/content/Minecraft-Server-Hosting.md

 Optimized: `60`

 #### `creative-arrow-despawn-rate`
-This value changes how long none retrivibale arrows stay around.
-Infinity bows and bows used in creative mode are the only ones effected by this.
+This value changes how long none retrievable arrows stay around.
+Infinity bows and bows used in creative mode are the only ones affected by this.

 Default: `-1`
 Optimized: `60`

 #### `prevent-moving-into-unloaded-chunks`
-When lag hits your server or a user is pushing the boundries of rendered chunks, a player can cause issues.
-This will prevent them from moving into a chunk that is unloaded and will teleport them instead to a nearby location that is safe.
-This settings has a moderate effect on performance.
+When lag hits your server or a user is pushing the boundaries of rendered chunks, a player can cause issues.
+This will prevent them from moving into a chunk that is unloaded and will teleport them instead to a nearby safe location.
+This setting has a moderate effect on performance.

 Default: `false`
 Optimized: `true`

-> ***NOTE:** If you are using a world without a world boarder or pre-generation then this setting is critical.
+> ***NOTE:** If you are using a world without a world border or pre-generation then this setting is critical.

 #### `use-faster-eigencraft-redstone`
-Eigencraft Redstone is a redstone implitation that takes out a lot of the reduentent logic and greatly impacts the effect.
-It can boost redstone performance by %1000 and does not break about %95 to %99 of the vinilla device.
+Eigencraft Redstone is a Redstone implication that takes out a lot of the redundant logic and greatly impacts the effect.
+It can boost Redstone performance by %1000 and does not break about %95 to %99 of the vanilla device.

 Default: `false`
 Optimized: `true`

-> ***NOTE**: If you are using a diffrent redstone algorithm do not change this setting, it will break or crash minecraft.
+> ***NOTE**: If you are using a diffrent Redstone algorithm do not change this setting, it will break or crash Minecraft.

 #### `armor-stands-tick`
 Some entities require ticking since they are interactive.
-Unticked armor stands will not get pushed by water, if you plan to use a contraption that uses this leave it set to true.
+Unticked armour stands will not get pushed by water, if you plan to use a contraption that uses this leave it set to true.
 This has minor to major performance improvement.

 Default: `true`
 Optimized: `false`

-> ***Note:** Paper offests item frame ticking instead of doing them all at once to prevent lag spikes.
+> ***Note:** Paper offers item frame ticking instead of doing them all at once to prevent lag spikes.
 This helps with people with map rooms or people who use them as wallpaper or custom paintings.

 #### `per-player-mob-spawns`
-Changing this will switch the spawning behavior from Bukkit's random algorithm to sigleplayer's spawning behavior.
-This will prevent things like massive farms from effecting the whole server's spawn rate.
+Changing this will switch the spawning behaviour from Bukkit's random algorithm to single-player spawning behaviour.
+This will prevent things like massive farms from affecting the whole server's spawn rate.

 Default: `false`
 Optimized: `true`

 #### `alt-item-despawn-rate`
 This enables items to have diffrent despawn rates that you can set.
-Some items do not need to be around do long when they are common.
+Some items do not need to around do long when they are common.

 Default: `false`
 Optimized: `true`